Kobe Bryant was the sort of legendary athlete that other legendary athletes spoke about with pure reverence.

 And mourning the loss of someone so prolific, someone so synonymous with both the sport of basketball and the city of Los Angeles, would have been a monumental task—even if the Grammys weren't taking place later that day at the Staples Center where the scoring assassin and dedicated competitor played his heart out for 20 straight seasons.

 "Earlier today, Los Angeles, America and the whole wide world lost a hero.
-And we're literally standing here heartbroken in the house that Kobe Bryant built," host Alicia Keys began before launching into a rendition of "It's So Hard to Say Goodbye" with Boyz II Men.
+And we're literally standing here heartbroken in the house that Kobe Bryant built," host Alicia Keys opened the Grammys before launching into a rendition of "It's So Hard to Say Goodbye" with Boyz II Men.
 "We never imagined in a million years we'd have to start the show like this."

-"You got to do what you love to do," Bryant explained to USA Today this past January, in what would turn out to be his final interview.
+"You got to do what you love to do," Bryant explained to USA Today in January 2020, a chat that would turn out to be his final interview.
 "I love telling stories.
 I love inspiring kids or providing them with tools that are going to help them."

 So the Harry Potter fan formed Granity Studios, creating a kid's podcast, Punies, and writing a series of sports fantasy books.
 "Our challenge now is taking books and making them into films, feature films and in series, some of which will be animated, some of which will be live action," he explained.